lichen-community-systems/youme/docs/test-helpers.md

    Licensed under the MIT license, see LICENSE for details.
 -->
+# YouMe Test Helpers

+This page describes the test components and functions YouMe provides to help write tests for your code.

-# `youme.tests.webMidiMock`
+## `youme.tests.webMidiMock`

-This package emulates the core behaviour of the WebMIDI API, and provides mocks of the objects the WebMIDI API would provide if used in the same way.
+This component emulates the core behaviour of the WebMIDI API, and provides mocks of the objects the WebMIDI API would provide if used in the same way.
 You can use this to test things like:

 1. How your code responds as ports connect and disconnect.
 2. How your code responds to (simulated) incoming messages on a port.
 3. Whether outgoing messages are sent as expected.

 When instantiated, this component replaces `navigator.requestMIDIAccess` with one of its invokers.
 As such, you cannot instantiate this component and expect to interact with the WebMIDI API at the same time.
 If you are running multiple tests, only the most recent instance of the grade will intercept calls to `navigator.requestMIDIAccess`.

-## Component Options
+### Component Options

 | Name           | Type      | Description                                                                              | Default                                           |
 |----------------|-----------|------------------------------------------------------------------------------------------|---------------------------------------------------|